Introduction to Visual Studio Code

 The most common languages are :

 - Visual Basic

 Another feature that naïve-users or anyone can see instantly different from other editors is the user-friendliness of the Visual Studio Code.
 The usability is very easy to handle.
-The file is arranged hierarchically and has regular softwares like a toolbar, status bar, and a sidebar.
+The file is arranged hierarchically and has regular software like a toolbar, status bar, and a sidebar.
 It also has a floating windows explorer window, which can be fixed at one place according to convenience, which consists of the directory structure of files.
 These files (code files, image folders, etc.) can be opened or renamed from here, and changes will automatically get reflected in the storage.

 Why do we need Visual Studio Code?

 Till recent times, there’s hardly been an IDE or code editor that has been so user-friendly that even first time users can use each and every feature without any hassles.
 The coding-friendly feature and code error recognition also helps users a long way into making the code more efficient and error-less.